 To get started, take a good look at your tires.
 Most high performance tires will have a small arrow between the blocks where the tread meets the sidewall.
 This is the “sweet spot” to which the tire is intended to roll if it is to provide its best possible performance under heavy cornering loads.
 Some tires have a circumferential ridge separating the tread from the sidewall to represent the same “sweet spot”.

 You need to start your work with a “cold” tire adjusted to 3 to 5 psi below the car manufacturer’s recommendation.
 This is because as the tires heat up on track, the pressure will rise by 6 to 10 psi, bringing you closer to where you need to be.

-The best way to do this is to set your pressures the night before the event to 4 to 6 psi above the manufacturer’s recommendation.
+The best way to do this is to set your pressures the night before the event to 4 to 6 psi below the manufacturer’s recommendation.
 Then, in the morning, before setting off, adjust the pressure down to the desired setting.
 This only takes a few extra minutes but will establish your cold and only truly repeatable setting for the day.

 Before your first run, use the tire marker or chalk to make a wide mark on your tires highlighting the “sweet spot”.
 Take note of your tire pressures at all four corners.
 Check your wheel nut torque and take your car out for a few of laps.
 Keep in mind that your tires need to heat up before your car will handle predictably.

 When you come in, take a look at the mark you put on the side of your tire.
 If the mark on the sidewall scuffed off further than the “sweet spot”, the tire sidewall rolled over too much and your tire pressures are probably too low.
 If the mark on the sidewall is still there and above the small arrow, then the tire sidewall did not roll over enough and you can lower your tire pressures.
 Adjust your pressures up or down making small 1 to 2 psi changes (equally to both the left and right side) and let things cool down.